suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

 To see the effect you can either:

 - Click the `0.5x` or `0.25x` buttons
-- or click on the codepen icon to open the sample full screen and then adjust your browser width.
+- Or click on the codepen icon to open the sample full screen and then adjust your browser width.
 - If you click on the codepen icon, try resizing your browser to just wider and narrower than 800px and you will see the site switch between the two styles.